francesco-di-maggio/embedded-comparo/CONTRIBUTING.md

 # Contributing

 Thank you for your interest in contributing!
-Your involvement helps make this project better for everyone.
+This project thrives on community involvement, and we welcome contributions of all kinds.
+Whether you're improving documentation, optimizing patches, or adding new features, your efforts are greatly appreciated.

 ## How You Can Contribute